Caribbean salt cod fritters are not something I’ve thought of making until now. This recipe makes plenty for a crowd and tastes fantastic.

 The fish comes neatly packed and still full of salt which means that you have to soak it for a length of time to get the saltiness out of it.
 24 hours in the refrigerator, changing the water a few times in between, left the fish nicely unsalty, smelling and tasting like nice fish.
 Boiling the fish for 15 minutes or so further releases the salt and makes the fish very flaky and suitable for the fritters.

-This recipe makes a lot of fritters since you only drop a level tablespoonful of the batter for each fritter.
-They end up having a nice fish flavor and as much heat as you are willing to accept.
-Mireille used a scotch bonnet pepper in her recipe.
+This recipe makes a lot of cod appetizers since you only drop a level tablespoonful of the batter for each fritter.
+They end up having a nice fish flavor, (not bad fishy but good ), and as much heat as you are willing to accept.
+Chef Mireille used a scotch bonnet pepper in her recipe.
 I’m not so brave or accustomed to quite that much heat, so I used a couple thai chiles that I got from my friend Manny, augmented with some cayenne pepper.

 - 1 hot pepper , like scotch bonnet, finely minced (I used 2 thai chiles and 1/2 tsp cayenne)